An examination of the progress and impact of pension auto-enrolment in the workplace

 - Ending the ‘contracting out’ of pensions.

 Our survey of employee attitudes to pay and pensions finds many employees are unsure about the new state pension in terms of what they can expect to receive and when.
-This is important as the state pension is expected to play a role in the decisions of workers to retire from paid employment.
+This is important as the state pension is expected to play a role in their decision to retire from paid employment.
 If they defer their retirement, this will have implications for how employers manage, develop and reward their workforce.

 Organisations planning to review their existing pension arrangements should ask themselves the following questions.